The Jesuit Commitment

 #39 The service of faith and the promotion of Justice…must be the integrating factor of all our ministries…also of our inner life as individuals, as communities, and as a worldwide brotherhood.

-#42 …Justice can truly flourish only when it involves the transformation of culture, since injustice’s roots are imbedded in cultural attitudes and in economic structures.
+#42 …Justice can truly flourish only when it involves the transformation of culture, since injustice’s roots are embedded in cultural attitudes and in economic structures.

 #51 The promotion of justice has been integrated…in pastoral work and social centers, in educating “men and women for others,” (and) in direct ministry to the poor.